 First, young weeds with roots that haven’t yet developed well are much easier to pull out of the ground than weeds that are fully mature.
 Weekly weeding will help you get all those baby weeds out easily.

 Second, frequent weeding will help get rid of difficult weeds.
 No matter how hard you try, you won’t be able to get the entire roots of some weeds.
-For example, dandelions and Canada thistle plants have taproots that can go down several feet.
-By constantly pulling the top few inches of root, you remove their ability to get sunlight; this will eventually deplete their stores of energy and they will essentially die from lack of sunlight.
+For example, dandelions and Canada thistle plants have taproots that can go down several feet (1 m.).
+By constantly pulling the top few inches (8 cm.) of root, you remove their ability to get sunlight which will eventually deplete their stores of energy and they will essentially die from lack of sunlight.

 Third, you don’t want any of the weeds in your garden to reach seeding maturity.
 When weeds go to seed, you’ll end up with hundreds more weeds (and more weeding!).
 Weekly weeding will keep the weeds in your garden from ever being able to produce seeds.